 What might be even BETTER news than the perfect flavor balance happening in this cauliflower shawarma situation is that this bowl is totally meal prep friendly.
 Happy, healthy lunchtime vibes (or dinner vibes, it’s all good) are calling your name!

-How to Make a Cauliflower Shawarma Buddha Bowl
+How to Make a Cauliflower Shawarma Grain Bowl

 Please don’t be intimated by the recipe length.
 This vegan shawarma bowl is super duper easy, but it does take a few steps to get there.
 Fair warning that you’re gonna have some dishes.
 Sometimes it’s the price you pay for flavor friends.
 Shall we get to it?